lk77/vuesax/docs/components/tabs.md

    parameters: Default Colors RGB, HEX
    description: Determine the color of the icon inside the tag.
    default: null
+ - name: useShow
+   type: Boolean
+   parameters:
+   description: Use a v-show instead of a v-if on active vs-tab.
+   default: false
 ---

 # Tabs